-The purpose of this course is to provide an overview of the knowledge and skills needed to be effective in teaching students in grades PreK-8 with developmental disabilities and autism spectrum disorders.
+The purpose of this course is to provide an overview of the knowledge and skills needed to be effective in teaching students in grades PreK-12 with developmental disabilities and autism spectrum disorders.
 This course requires a field experience.
+Fall assessments including screening measures, progress monitoring, benchmark testing, diagnostic testing, formative assessments, and summative assessments.
 Fall